-Walking abnormalities are unusual and uncontrollable walking patterns that are usually due to diseases or injuries to the legs, feet, brain, spinal cord, or inner ear.
+Walking abnormalities are unusual and uncontrollable walking patterns.
+They are usually due to diseases or injuries to the legs, feet, brain, spinal cord, or inner ear.

 The pattern of how a person walks is called the gait.
-Many different types of walking problems occur without a person's control.
-Most, but not all, are due to some physical condition.
+Different types of walking problems occur without a person's control.
+Most, but not all, are due to a physical condition.

 Some walking abnormalities have been given names: